aishwarydewangan/terminal-file-explorer/README.md

 * Delete takes multiple arguments.
 (It was not mentioned in the assignment description)
 * Status shows status of lastest executed command.
 * File Name/Directory Name should not have any spaces between them.
+* By default, application starts in Normal Mode.

 ### Compile and Execute